 Private Images

-You can migrate your images into the IONOS cloud infrastructure by uploading them via the FTP.
-For more information, see Block Storage FAQs.
+You can migrate your images into the IONOS Cloud infrastructure by uploading them via the FTP.
+For more information, see Block Storage FAQ.
 Your IONOS account supports many types of block storage images as well as ISO images, using an emulated CD-Rom drive, from which you can install an operating system or software directly.

 Image types